irsyaadbp/LaravelCrud/README.md

 {{ asset('public/css/bootstrap/bootstrap.min.css') }}
 ```

-is not only for css, this way work to any your asset
+Is not only for css, this way work to any asset

 ## License